SathwikSuggala/Backend/README.md

 4. Run the application
     ```bash
    mvn spring-boot:run
+5. if the commands are not working then please clone the repository and run using any java compiler.
+And you should have JDK 21
-5. Access the APIs at:
+6. Access the APIs at:
    Base URL: http://localhost:8080/api/

-6. Run you mysql server in port number 3306.
+7. Run your mysql server in port number 3306. and change the username and password of you database in application.properties file.
    for windows
    ```bash
    net start mysql